-Application for the review of a premises licence or c premises certificate under the Licensing Act 2003
+Application for the review of a premises licence or club premises certificate under the Licensing Act 2003

-RECEIVED LICENSING PLEASE READ THE FOLLOWING INSTRUCTIONS FIRST Before completing this form please read the guidance notes at the end of the form of If you are completing this form by hand please write legibly in block capitation all cases ensure that your answers are inside the boxes and written in black ink.
-Use apply for the review of a premises licence under section 51 Licensing Act 2003 for the premises described in Part 1 below (delete as applicable)
+PLEASE READ THE FOLLOWING INSTRUCTIONS FIRST

+Before completing this form please read the guidance notes at the end of the form.
+If you are completing this form by hand please write legibly in block capitals.
+In all cases ensure that your answers are inside the boxes and written in black ink.
+Use additional sheets if necessary.
 You may wish to keep a copy of the completed form for your records.